dreger/thelivingwell.co/_posts/be/2017-04-16-honest-infertility.md

 _Joy comes in the tender moments where I let go of expectations, and receive what is right in front of me._

+What's the best gift we can give one another while navigating pain and uncertainty? **The freedom to just be.**

-When you're navigating inevitable pain and uncertainty, sometimes all you need is someone to ask "how is it with your soul?"
+Sometimes all we need is someone to ask "how is it with your soul?"
 And then, we hold safe the space for one another to speak. _Thats how we breathe a little living into each other's dark days._

 We give one another the space to feel, and then?
 We get to _just be._

+Today is about the living.

 honestly,
 <br>Sarah Kay